 We are a specialist medical diagnostics company focused on the research, development and manufacture of in vitro diagnostic test devices for consumer and professional point-of-care use.
-Key aspects of our strategy include:
+Key aspects of our strategy for increasing shareholder value include:

-- manufacturing products (test strips and analyzers) for our customers and partners as required; - extending our electrochemical cell technology and demonstrating the broader application of our technology platform for markets with significant commercial potential.
-In particular, we are developing our own PT-INR test for use in decentralized settings including the patient self-test market; - seeking to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.
-We are currently negotiating distribution arrangements with respect to initial target markets for our own PT-INR test; - undertaking research and development work for our customers and partners; - providing post market support services to our customers and partners.
+- manufacturing products (test strips and analyzers) for our customers and future partners as required; - undertaking research and development work for our customers and partners; - providing support services to our customers and partners; - extending our electrochemical cell technology and demonstrating the broader application of our technology platform for markets with significant commercial potential; - seeking to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.

-Our plan of operations over the remainder of the fiscal year ending December 2016 is to:
+Our plan of operations over the remainder of the fiscal year ending December 2017 is to:

-- manufacture products to satisfy our customers and partners requirements; - continue to undertake research and development work for our customers and partners; - provide the necessary post-market support for our customers and partners; - demonstrate the broader application of our technology platform for markets with significant commercial potential, focusing initially on enzymatic, immunoassay and molecular diagnostic point-of-care tests; - seek to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.
+- manufacture products; - undertake research and development work; - provide the necessary post-market support for our customers and partners; - demonstrate the broader application of our technology platform for markets with significant commercial potential, focusing initially on enzymatic, immunoassay and molecular diagnostic point-of-care tests; and - seek to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.

 We were incorporated in the State of Delaware on September 14, 2001 and our shares of common stock in the form of CHESS Depositary Interests ("CDIs") have been quoted on the Australian Securities Exchange ("ASX") since December 13, 2006.
 Our securities are not currently traded on any other public market.
 Our wholly owned subsidiary and primary operating vehicle, UBS was incorporated as a proprietary limited company in Australia on September 21, 2001.
-UBS conducts our research, development and manufacturing activities in Melbourne, Australia.
+UBS conducts our primary research, development and manufacturing activities in Melbourne, Australia.
+A subsidiary of UBS, Hemostasis Reference Laboratory Inc. ("HRL") was incorporated in British Columbia, Canada on November 30, 2016.
+On December 16, 2016, HRL acquired the assets of the Hemostasis Reference Laboratory business from LifeLabs, Inc. HRL conducts coagulation testing and calibration services for products we manufacture as well as for other international customers in Hamilton, Canada.